The Joiners

 The Joiners is a small music venue in a former pub (The Joiners Arms) on St Mary Street, St Mary's, Southampton, England.
 It has played host to many up-and-coming bands.
 The pub started having live acts in the back room in 1968.
 The maximum capacity is 200 people.
+The venue is a member of the Music Venue Trust and is perusing a campaign for their land to be owned by the trusts' Music Venue Properties.